 How Citibank CDs Rates Compare to Other Banks

 Citibank is one of those big banks that doesn’t offer the best rates on its bank accounts.
-Very few of its accounts earn higher than 1%.
 This is due to the cost of maintaining its brick-and-mortar branches throughout the country.
 While this offers some banking convenience, it doesn’t offer big savings.
 Chase is another example of a big bank with small interest rates.
 Its standard rates, shown below, fall even lower than Citibank’s.

 You don’t have to be stuck with these rates, though, if you’re willing to open an account with an online bank.
 Two banks with some of the best CD rates out there are Marcus by Goldman Sachs and Ally Bank.
 Marcus also requires a $500 minimum deposit but grows that deposit at much better rates than Citibank.